drunot/BetterAppWriter/README.md

 - `nlp.dll` should be placed in `/<InstallPath>/Lib/` **NOT** overwriting the original.
 (The original should be renamed `real_nlp.dll`)
 - `System.Windows.Interactivity.dll` should be placed in `/<InstallPath>/`.
 - The rest of the dll files should be placed in should be placed in `/<InstallPath>/Lib/`.

+## Licence

+This product is under the GPL 3.0 Licence.
+Lib.Harmony, Newtonsoft.Json and WarpDLL is under MIT Licence.
+Expression.Blend.Sdk has not specified a licence.